FisherShi/UDACITY_CARND_T1_P5/README.md

 The result is the video 'project_output.mp4'

+The initial project repo can be found [here](https://github.com/udacity/CarND-Vehicle-Detection.git)

 ## Feature Extraction

 The code for this step is contained in the IPython notebook: 'Vehicle_detection_color_space'.